 As y'all know, I left to Boston right after my graduation!
 Check out my graduation post here.

 In Boston, I stayed in Hotel Commonwealth.
 It was more exciting for me because this was my first time in Boston!
-This 4-star hotel is definitely a great choice if you want to visit all the major districts in Boston; all of them are in a good walking distance.
-Also, some are within 20 min of drive.
+This 4-star hotel is definitely a great choice if you want to visit all the major districts in Boston.
+All of the Boston attractions are in a good walking and driving distance from Hotel Commonwealth Boston.
 Once you enter the hotel, the staffs greets you with smiles, and you will feel welcomed by the decorative lobby.
 The room we booked was spacious enough for three people.
 Wi-Fi isn't the fastest, but everywhere you go, they have free wi-fi so no biggie!

 Below 12 are the places I visited throughout my 4 days in Boston.
 4 days isn't the longest time but I think I have seen almost everything 'first-time' travelers should see.
-Boston vibe is totally different from Houston (where I came from), which was interesting!
+Boston vibe is totally different from Houston, which was interesting!
 So let's get right into it!

 1. Boston Public Garden | Boston Common